Mohammad Asad

 Professional Interests

-Our research focuses on glioblastoma (GBM), the most aggressive form of brain tumor.
-A primary goal is to understand the factors within the tumor microenvironment that contribute to its immunosuppressive nature, ultimately leading to improved therapies for GBM.
+Dr. Asad's research focuses on glioblastoma (GBM), the most aggressive type of brain tumor.
+The aim is to understand the mechanisms in the tumor microenvironment (TME) that contribute to immunosuppression, leading to more effective therapies.

-Additionally, we are investigating the roles of tumor-derived extracellular vesicles (EVs) and other soluble mediators that suppress immune responses.
-By targeting these interactions, we aim to restore immune function.
-Our research utilizes both humans and animals, as well as ex vivo and 3D models, including patient-derived tumor samples and immunocompetent murine glioma models.
+The research also explores tumor-derived extracellular vesicles (EVs) and other soluble mediators that suppress immune responses, to restore immune function.
+Various models are used, including human and animal studies, ex vivo and 3D systems, patient-derived tumor samples, and immunocompetent murine glioma models.

-Identifying the key factors that contribute to the immunosuppressive environment will inform the development of targeted therapies designed to restore immune function and improve treatment effectiveness.
-Our work will also reveal potential therapeutic targets to disrupt these immunosuppressive mechanisms, ultimately enhancing patient outcomes.
-Furthermore, my research aims to provide valuable insights into the complex interactions between tumor cells and the immune system, contributing to the broader field of brain tumor research.
+Identifying the key factors contributing to the immunosuppressive environment will guide the development of targeted therapies designed to reinstate immune function and enhance treatment efficacy.
+This work also seeks to uncover potential therapeutic targets to disrupt these immunosuppressive mechanisms, ultimately improving patient outcomes.
+Furthermore, the research aims to provide valuable insights into the complex interactions between tumor cells and the immune system, contributing to the broader field of brain tumor research.